 Several cafes here in Seattle have removed the tip jars from the counter.
 They are adding the tip directly to the price of the drink in the form of a service charge.
 I’ve heard numerous reasons for replacing the tip with a service charge, most of which are outlined in the article WHY NO TIPPING? by Optimism Brewing.

-I have heard mixed reviews from baristas, but as a customer, I like it because it is one less thing for me to think about at the register.
-And it is one less thing for every customer ahead of me in line to think about.
+I have heard mixed reviews from baristas, but as a customer, I like it because it is one less thing to think about at the register.
+And it is one less thing for every customer ahead of me to think about.
 Also, unlike a restaurant where the tip is given after service, coffee is one of the rare services where the tip is given before service, which can be awkward for the customer.

 #3 Apple Pay and Android Pay